Kon-Well Wang: Education and career

-Recognition
+Recognition and awards

-Wang is a Fellow of the American Society of Mechanical Engineers (ASME), the Institute of Physics (IOP), and the American Association for the Advancement of Science (AAAS).
-He has been the Technical Editor in Chief of the ASME Transaction Journal of Vibration & Acoustics (2005–09), and an Associate Editor and Editorial Board Member for several other journals.
-He has received various awards from professional societies for his contributions in research, education and service, such as the ASME Robert E. Abbott Award (2021), the ASME Rayleigh Lecture Award (2020), the Pi Tau Sigma-ASME Charles Russ Richards Memorial Award (2018), the ASME J.P.
+Wang is a Fellow of the American Association for the Advancement of Science (AAAS), the American Institute of Aeronautics and Astronautics (AIAA), the American Society of Mechanical Engineers (ASME), the Institute of Physics (IOP), and the Royal Aeronautical Society (RAeS).
+Wang was awarded the Honorary membership in the ASME in November 2025, one of the highest honors bestowed by the ASME Board of Governors.
+He has been the Editor-in-Chief (EIC) of the ASME Transaction Journal of Vibration & Acoustics (2005–09), EIC of the Journal of Intelligent Material Systems and Structures (2025–present), and Editorial Board Member for many other journals.
+He has received many awards from professional societies for his contributions in research, education and service, such as the ASME Robert E. Abbott Award (2021), the ASME Rayleigh Lecture Award (2020), the Pi Tau Sigma-ASME Charles Russ Richards Memorial Award (2018), the ASME J.P.
 Den Hartog Award (2017), the Society for Photo-Optical Instrumentation Engineers (SPIE) Smart Structures and Materials Lifetime Achievement Award (2011), the ASME Rudolf Kalman Award (2009), the ASME Adaptive Structures and Materials Systems Prize (2008), the NASA Tech Brief Award (2008), the ASME N.O.
-Myklestad Award (2007), the Society of Automotive Engineers Ralph Teetor Award (1990), and various best paper awards.
+Myklestad (Nils Otto Myklestad) Award (2007), the Society of Automotive Engineers Ralph Teetor Award (1990), and various best paper awards.

+Personal life

+Wang lives in Ann Arbor, Michigan, and is married to Chi-Chan Liu, a Chinese Literature B.A. graduate of the National Taiwan University, who also holds a Master's degree in Computer Science from the San Francisco State University.
+They have two daughters.